 Dr Lachlan D. Urquhart

-I normally collaborate with researchers from different disciplines, ranging from architecture and criminology to art and software engineering.
-An up to date list of my publications are available here, projects here and recent public speaking here.
+I often collaborate with researchers from different disciplines, ranging from architecture and criminology to art and media studies.
+My publications are available here, projects here and recent public speaking here.

-- Co-I on the new £1m EPSRC funded ‘Defence Against Dark Artefacts’ project examining smart home cybersecurity from technical, sociological & legal perspectives.
-This is a collaborative project with the Universities of Nottingham, Cambridge, Imperial College London and a range of industry partners.
+- Co-I on a 2 year c£1m EPSRC funded ‘Defence Against Dark Artefacts’ project examining technical, sociological & legal requirements for effective management of smart home cybersecurity.
+This is a collaborative project with the Universities of Nottingham, Cambridge, Imperial College London and a range of industry partners incl.
+BT, Cisco, ARM.

-- Co-I on a £50,000 ESRC Japan-UK Connections project on Emotional AI in commercial and security contexts with Bangor University and Ritsumeiken Asia Pacific University.
+- Co-I on a £50,000 ESRC/AHRC Japan-UK Social Science and Humanities Connections project on Emotional AI in commercial and security contexts with Bangor University and Ritsumeiken Asia Pacific University.
+See final report here.

 - Co-I on the £90,000 Horizon/EPSRC funded ‘Memory Machine’ project on co-designing a memory preserving IoT device with dementia sufferers.

-- PI on the £16,000 Horizon/EPSRC funded ‘Moral-IT: Enabling Design of Ethical Systems’ on developing card-based design tools for building ethical IT systems, which are now available here.
+- Principle Investigator on the £16,000 Horizon/EPSRC funded ‘Moral-IT: Enabling Design of Ethical Systems’ on developing card-based tools for building ethical IT systems, which are now available here.